-This TMP has been provided to the NSW Roads and Maritime Services (RMS), Lachlan Shire Council (LSC), Forbes Shire Council (FSC) and Parkes Shire Council (PSC) for the purposes of consultation in accordance with Condition 45, Schedule 3 of Development Consent DA 374-11-00.
-Comments were received on 6 November 2018, 21 November 2018, 30 November 2018 and 21 December 2018 respectively, which have since been addressed in this TMP.
-Consistent with the Secretary's approval for the progressive submission of environmental management plans on 5 July 2018, this TMP will be re-submitted and approved prior to the commencement of construction of the limestone quarry, rail siding and gas pipeline, as well as prior to the commencement of mining operations.
+The previous version of the TMP was provided to Transport for NSW (TfNSW) (formerly the NSW Roads and Maritime Services [RMS]), Lachlan Shire Council (LSC), Forbes Shire Council (FSC) and Parkes Shire Council (PSC) for the purposes of consultation in accordance with Condition 45, Schedule 3 of Development Consent DA 374-11-00.
+Comments were received on 6 November 2018, 21 November 2018, 30 November 2018 and 21 December 2018 respectively, which were addressed in the previous version of the TMP.